camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/custom-built-connectors/connector-sdk.md

 public class Authentication {

   private String user;
-  @Secret private String token;
+  private String token;
 }
 ```

-Using this approach, you can replace secrets in your whole input data structure with one
+In the input model above, the Runtime will attempt to find and replace secrets in all String fields
-initial call from the central Connector function.
+of the `Authentication` and `MyConnectorRequest` classes.

 ## Testing